Rask467/burb-crash/README.md

 ### Courier Missions
 Courier missions should focus around driving through busy city streets, alleyways, and dodging pedestrians, unexpected roadblocks and other couriers to complete your deliveries on time.
 Can have a Mirror's Edge vibe mixed with Subway surfer

+### Example Mission Template
+1. Assignment: You find a character in game who has a task they need a courier for.
+This starts out as doing small tasks for you neighbors and local businesses, but eventually you will be accepting high risk/reward tasks from CEO's of some of the largest companies and organizations in Despiro.
+2. Mission start: After accepting a mission the open world will go away and in it's place the player will be put into the mission map.
+The mission map still resembles Despiro but will allow for more control over the environment.
+3. Mission objective: The player will see the mission objective e.g. "Deliver Mr. Yamo's secret message to his business partners before 3:00 PM"
+4. Mission complete: If the player succeeded in the mission they will be rewarded and experience will be gained.

+The above flow should be followed for most missions, however the main storyline missions will be more complex.

 ### Courier Vehicle Upgrades
 This is a main aspect of the game, you need to upgrade your vehicle in order to complete higher level missions and rise in the ranks of couriers.
 You will work with you neighbor Socket to upgrade your vehicle and can test it in the local streets before taking it on courier missions.